 Canada Day is a well celebrated holiday and the majority of people have a day off.
 Instead of spending time at home, it would be great to celebrate Canada Day with other ethnic groups since Canada is a large hug for multiculturalism in North America.

-Kite flying competition also has to mean as it is a metaphor for achieving your dreams and goals as high as the kites.
+Kite flying competition also has meaning as it is a metaphor for achieving your dreams and goals as high as the kites.
 This event has two parts.